pelagios/recogito2/ops/www/readme.md

-HTML pages to use for:
+HTML pages to use as:
-- error pages in the frontend Proxy Web server (NGINX, etc.)
+- error pages in the frontend proxy Web server (NGINX, etc.)
-- information about Recogito 1 deprecation
+- info about Recogito 1 deprecation